Burn-E99/LS-for-Command-Prompt/README.md

 3. Take the files you downloaded and paste the files named `cecho.exe` and `ls.exe` (or `ls.bat` if you downloaded the src version) into the folder you created in step 2.1.
 4. You should now be able to run `ls` in command prompt (and as a bonus feature, `cecho` is now a usable command.
 Visit http://www.codeproject.com/Articles/17033/Add-Colors-to-Batch-Files for information on how to use)

+# Bugs
+This command line addon has been tested on Windows 8.1 x64, but should be compatible with all systems.
+If you find any issues with the addon, please report an issue through Github, and I will do my best to fix the said issue.

 # Credits:
 I would like to give credit to Thomas Polaert for creating the custom batch command `cecho`, allowing the coloration of the text being printed to the console to be done safely.
 The `cecho` project can be found at: http://www.codeproject.com/Articles/17033/Add-Colors-to-Batch-Files.
 The rest of this project was written by Ean M (AKA Burn-E99).